Welcome to today's edition of the Rush 24-7 podcast.

 They adopt the rules at the start of a congressional year.

-Uh in uh in the process here of uh stonewalling any particular judicial nominee that the Republicans choose to filibuster or stop.
+So fascinating to watch and learn all the possibilities here in the process here of stonewalling any particular judicial nominee that the Republicans choose to filibuster or stop.

-Next up is is Chrysler and folks.
+Next up is Chrysler.

-Let's go to Soundbite number four.
+Let's go to soundbite number four.

 On today's show today, Matt Lauer talking to Chuck Todd.